 Section 2210.455 requires the Association, not later than June 1 of each year, to submit to the commissioner, the legislative oversight board, the governor, the lieutenant governor, and the speaker of the house of representatives a catastrophe plan covering the period beginning on the date the plan is submitted and ending on the following May 31.
 As required, TWIA submitted the 2014 Annual Report Card, including the Catastrophe Plan, on June 1, 2014.
-The report is available on TWIA's website www.twia.org.
+The report is available on TWIA's website (www.twia.org).

-The level of detail in TWIA's current catastrophe event planning has exponentially increased over that of 2008 and prior years.
+The level of detail in TWIA's current catastrophe event planning has dramatically increased over that of 2008 and prior years.
 Prior to 2012, leadership prepared only a conceptual outline which was updated infrequently and lacked detailed information about available resources and ability to scale for larger events.
 TWIA is constantly improving the Association's claims resource capacity and ability to respond promptly and effectively to catastrophic claims situations.
-Claims leadership conducts frequent catastrophe planning meetings to update the CAT Plan with information learned from real and modeled events.
+Claims leadership conducts frequent catastrophe planning meetings to update the CAT Plan with information about these improvements and with knowledge gained from real and modeled events.
 The result is a dynamic document that provides detailed information regarding:

-- roles and responsibilities for Claims and all other TWIA departments; - information regarding available resources; - details for scalability for larger events including pre- and post-event loss projection and staffing modeling tools; and - operational guidelines and directives for TWIA's response to a catastrophe.
+- roles and responsibilities for Claims and all other TWIA departments; - information regarding available resources; - details about scalability for larger events including pre- and post-event loss projection and staffing modeling tools; and - operational guidelines and directives for TWIA's response to a catastrophe.

-TWIA has implemented communications initiatives to educate and inform stakeholders regarding TWIA's capabilities and planned response before, during and after a storm.
+TWIA has implemented communications initiatives to educate stakeholders about TWIA's capabilities and planned response before, during and after a storm.
+Claims, additionally, continues to meet with Office of Emergency Management officials in various coastal counties to solicit feedback to improve catastrophe response coordination.
 Staff has presented the CAT Plan to the Commissioner of Insurance and other TDI and Legislative staff.